Links Not Locks

 Reducing Incarceration Through Mental Health Support

 The Links Not Locks campaign envisioned a community that doesn’t use incarceration as the answer to public health issues but instead connects people to mental, behavioral, and cultural resources that are rooted in the community.
-They believed the answers lie in providing resources and reducing stigma so that people can advocate for themselves and their neighbors in crisis.

 Links Not Locks was started by Community Spring Fellows, Kenjee Roker and Leigh Scott (left to right) who had been directly impacted by mental health and incarceration.